28.8 C

 This Week

-Indonesia’s West Java Governor Dedi Mulyadi has announced a birth control initiative requiring men from low-income households to undergo vasectomies in a move to reduce provincial poverty.
+Late April, Indonesia’s West Java Governor Dedi Mulyadi announced a birth control initiative encouraging men from low-income households to undergo vasectomies in a move to reduce provincial poverty, a policy that runs counter to recent demographic trends across Southeast Asia where neighbors like Vietnam have been relaxing population controls.

 Vasectomy involves cutting or blocking sperm-carrying tubes to prevent pregnancy, creating permanent sterilization that can sometimes be surgically reversed, though success isn’t guaranteed.

-Speaking at Depok City Hall, West java province in late April, Dedi outlined the program’s key features: weekly vasectomy services every Wednesday, a IDR 500,000 (about USD 30) cash incentive, and mandatory sterilization for poor families seeking government assistance including electricity connections, food aid, scholarships, or public housing.
+Speaking at Depok City Hall, West java Province, Dedi outlined the program’s key features: weekly vasectomy services every Wednesday, a IDR 500,000 (about USD 30) cash incentive, and reports suggest sterilization may be required to access certain government assistance programs, such as electricity connections, food aid, scholarships, or public housing.

 West Java Governor Dedi Mulyadi speaks with reporters at Depok City Hall, West Java, on 29 April 2025.
 (Beritasatu.com/Fahri Ali)